 Question, Persuade, and Refer (QPR) Gatekeeper Training for Suicide Prevention is an in-person one to two hour educational program designed to teach community members and professional "gatekeepers" the warning signs of a suicide crisis and how to respond.
 This is a nationally used prevention method given to a diverse audience from taxi drivers to hospital nurses.
 We recognize that youth in Indian Country are at the highest risk for suicide and suicidal ideation.
 Research has repeatedly shown that people thinking of suicide send warning signs to peers of the same age first, friends and family second, and to school or health professionals third.
 Training all youth, families and youth program staff ensure a safety network for those in distress.

 Gichigami Niizhoowaadiziwag, the Lake Superior Two-Spirit Community, is a body of professional individuals looking to support twospirit people in Minnesota Northland addressing rural-specific impacts on mental, physical, and spiritual health.
 Indigenous people believe that two-spirit individuals house both the male and the female spirit and that the degree of dominance of each spirit ultimately impacts the physical, emotional, mental and spiritual identity of each two-spirit person.
 As each individual two-spirit person is on their own specific healing and identity journey.
-Gichigami Niizhoowaadiziwag provides a weekley safe meeting space at the Red Lake Nation urban office in Duluth and offers prevention training in suicide, opioid overdose, as well as cultural crafts, Indiginous food harvesting, and Ojibwe language learning.
+Gichigami Niizhoowaadiziwag provides a weekly safe meeting space at the Red Lake Nation urban office in Duluth and offers prevention training in suicide, opioid overdose, as well as cultural crafts, Indiginous food harvesting, and Ojibwe language learning.

 Mending Broken Hearts